This article will teach you the SDSU acceptance rate and admission requirements.

 San Diego State University acceptance rate by College

-San Diego State University currently has 8 colleges.
+San Diego State University currently has eight colleges.
 If your major falls under any of these colleges, you should know what the competition is like.

-The College of UG studies is the SDSU college with the highest acceptance rate.
-This means that majors in this college, like liberal studies, are less competitive compared to majors in the health and human services college.
+The College of UG Studies is the college with the highest acceptance rate.
+This means that majors in this college, like liberal studies, are less competitive than those in the health and human services college.

 Admitted SDSU students (freshmen and transfer students) have an average GPA of 3.84.
 This implies that anything less than a 3.0 won’t do it.